 Top 10 Workers’ Compensation Fraud Cases

 According to the North Carolina Workers’ Compensation Journal, the top 10 cases of workers’ compensation fraud from 2016 resulted in a loss of $412 million.
-Four of the 10 cases were from California, three from Florida, and one each from Texas and Massachusetts.
+Nine out of the 10 cases were from 4 different states.
 One case involved 20 different states.

 Many of these cases result from companies misclassifying employees as independent contractors.
 Fortunately for the employees, the courts often do not agree with the classifications.
 Another sizeable chunk of the top cases involve companies that overstate and overbill their employees’ or clients’ injuries, and from companies that evade payroll tax or misrepresent the number of people working for them.